LEGAL

 • 13.2.3.
 Third party platforms or services provided: The IP of third party platforms used, such as 'sass tools' belong to their respective owners and are used by arranged license.
 Clients are forbidden from using licenses assigned to the business of the Agreement with any other businesses, whether operated by themselves or third parties.

 • 13.3.
-Additional Term C: This term covers set the use of third party tools arranged by the agency.
+Additional Term C - Third Party Tools: This term covers set the use of third party tools arranged by the agency.
+These conditions are the pretext for any additional conditions in Schedule C. Any explicit conditions made in that document or the signed contract override these general conditions.

 • 13.3.2.
-Termination of third party tools and services (by Agency): In the event of the platform or service/s no longer being available the Agency will endeavour to give 30 days notice and terminate any reoccurring payments in scenarios (a) and (b).
-For scenario (c) the Agency can immediately terminate access to the platform or service.
+Termination of third party tools and services (by Agency): In the event of the platform or service/s no longer being available the Agency will endeavour to give 30 days notice and terminate any reoccurring payments.
+Agency can immediately terminate access to the platform or service.
 In any event of termination, any reoccurring payments will be cancelled within 7 working days, but any funds already received will not be returned as they were made as part of an agreement.
 All other termination terms are incorporated by reference from Schedule D.

 • 13.3.3.
 Termination of third party tools and services (by Client): In the event of the platform or service/s no longer being required by the Client, the Client will need 30 days notice.
 The Agency will attempt to stop any billing before the 30 days timescale, but this may not be possible and the Client may be billed one final time.
 The guidelines of Schedule D (Termination) apply.
 Any current pricing or licenses provided cannot be guaranteed in the future should the Client wish to resume tools and services in the future.
 Tool discontinuation does not trigger Schedule D termination unless the Client terminates the entire Agreement.
 All other termination terms are incorporated by reference from Schedule D.